chenpf1025/IDN/README.md

 @inproceedings{chen2021beyond,
-  title={Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise.}, author={Chen, Pengfei and Ye, Junjie and Chen, Guangyong and Zhao, Jingwei and Heng, Pheng-Ann}, journal={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2021}
+  title={Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise.}, author={Chen, Pengfei and Ye, Junjie and Chen, Guangyong and Zhao, Jingwei and Heng, Pheng-Ann}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2021}
 }
 ```